 At the point of separation, try to stay calm around your baby.
 Like a lot of adults, small children can sense when you're upset, which in turn can make them upset as well.
 If you have to, psyche yourself up for the moment and put a brave face on for the little one.
 I know seeing them in distress will probably prompt you to want to grab them and take them home, but try to keep your cool.
 Give your little one a big hug, a couple of kisses, then promise them that you’ll be back.
 You will probably be able to still hear them screaming once the door is closed (particularly on the first couple of days) but from my experience, professional childcarers are very accommodating and will do whatever it takes to help with this easing-in process.

 Allow a comforter

 If you feel that your little one will benefit from having a comforter, then take that with him/her to nursery/the childminders.
 If it can help keep your baby calm, then it's worth trying.

 Give it time

 With all of this being said, it’s perfectly normal for a child to cry for their parent at the beginning.
 My daughter cried at every morning drop-off, but after 2 weeks she actually began waving goodbye to me.
 And once she was able to do so, at the end of the day, she would run into my arms and say “see you soon” to her nursery teachers.
 As adults, we tend to experience similar nerves when we are in a new setting, but with a bit of time, we eventually calm down, and sometimes that’s all it takes.

 With all this being said though, if you're at a point where you believe your child is not taking to the child care, perhaps looking for an alternative option would be best.
 I strongly believe that like most adults, a child’s personality may not click with a certain adult's, no one’s at fault it just happens and sometimes a different environment is the solution.

 Thank you again for taking the time to read my blog post.
 I really appreciate the support.
-Please also head on over to my Instagram account, so we can connect.
+Please also head on over to my Pinterest and Instagram account, so we can connect.